fluid-project/handbook.floeproject.org/src/documents/Techniques.md

 Floe examples:
-* <a href="http://build.fluidproject.org/infusion/demos/prefsFramework/" rel="nofollow" target="_blank" class="link-external">Learner Options</a> (sometimes known as UI Options)
+* <a href="http://build.fluidproject.org/infusion/demos/uiOptions/" rel="nofollow" target="_blank" class="link-external">Learner Options</a> (sometimes known as UI Options)

 ## Support keyboard control of functions and navigation

 Many learners cannot or prefer not to use a mouse.
 This may be because of a mobility or visual impairment, because they are using a mobile device that only has a keypad, or perhaps they are using a laptop and find the trackpad awkward.
 Non-mouse users should still be able to interact with OERs.

 OER creators can ensure that anything that can be accomplished using a mouse can also be accomplished using the keyboard.
 This includes navigation as well as any interactions with dynamic content.
-In HTML, for example, the tabindex attribute can be used to ensure that items are focusable using the Tab key, and any actions that happen when a learner clicks on an item should also be activatable using the `Space` or `Enter` key.
+In HTML, for example, the `tabindex` attribute can be used to ensure that items are focusable using the Tab key, and any actions that happen when a learner clicks on an item should also be usable with the `Space` or `Enter` key.

 ## Provide audio or text descriptions of non-text information presented in videos, graphics or images